signal/agathon/agathon-manager/README.md

-# Agathon - Cassandra Management
+# Agathon Management Service

-Automated Cassandra operations and management.
-Heavily inspired by Netflix's Priam.
+Centralized web service used for managing your Cassandra configuration.

 ## Install

 1. Build the code with Maven: `mvn clean install`
-2. Copy `target/agathon.jar` into your `$CASS_HOME/lib` directory.
-3. Deploy `target/agathon.war` into your favorite J2EE container, such as JBoss or Tomcat.
+2. Deploy `target/agathon-manager.war` into your favorite J2EE container, such as JBoss or Tomcat.

-## Cassandra Configuration

-Set the `seed_provider` property in `cassandra.yaml` to `com.brighttag.agathon.cassandra.AgathonSeedProvider`.
-Any parameters are ignored.

-### Optional Properties

-* `com.brighttag.agathon.seeds_url`: the URL to get Cassandra seeds as a comma-separated list; defaults to `http://localhost:8094/seeds`

-## Agathon Configuration
+## Configuration

 Configuration is currently done through system properties.

-### Optional Properties
+### Basic Configuration

 * `com.brighttag.agathon.database`: the database used for storing Cassandra instance records; one of `sdb` (SimpleDB), `memory` (in-memory store), 'zerg' (BrightTag's Ops Center); defaults to `sdb`.

+### Seed Provider Configuration

+* `com.brighttag.agathon.seeds.per_datacenter`: the number of seeds per data center returned to the  `AgathonSeedProvider`; defaults to `2`.

+### Security Group Management Configuration
+* `com.brighttag.agathon.security.group_management_enabled`: set to `true` to enable task that updates a security group with current ring members.
+* `com.brighttag.agathon.security.group_name_prefix`: prefix for Agathon/Cassandra security group.
+Required for
+   Security Group Management.
+If using production AWS account, **must use non-production value for testing**.
+* `com.brighttag.agathon.security.group_update_frequency_seconds`: frequency at which security group updates are applied.
+* `com.brighttag.agathon.cassandra.gossip_port`: Cassandra gossip port, used to create ingress rules for security group updates.

+### Provider-Specific Options

+#### SimpleDB Backend
 * `com.brighttag.agathon.dao.sdb.domain_name`: the name of the SimpleDB domain storing Cassandra instance records.
    Required for SimpleDB.
 If using production AWS account, **must use non-production value for testing environments**.

+#### Zerg Backend
 * `com.brighttag.agathon.dao.zerg.region`: the current region in which Agathon is deployed (e.g., "us-east-1").
 Required for Zerg support.
 * `com.brighttag.agathon.dao.zerg.ring_scope_file`: location of file defining the Cassandra rings and their scope (environment or region).
    Required for Zerg support.
 * `com.brighttag.agathon.dao.zerg.manifest_url`: the url to retrieve the Zerg manifest; defaults to `http://localhost:9374/manifest/environment/prod/`.

-* `com.brighttag.agathon.seeds.per_datacenter`: the number of seeds per data center returned to the  `AgathonSeedProvider`; defaults to `2`.
+#### AWS Credentials
 * `com.brighttag.agathon.aws.access_key`: your Amazon Web Service Access Key.
 Required for AWS support (e.g., for SimpleDB or EC2 Security Group Management).
 * `com.brighttag.agathon.aws.secret_key`: your Amazon Web Service Secret Key.
 Required for AWS support (e.g., for SimpleDB or EC2 Security Group Management).

-* `com.brighttag.agathon.security.group_management_enabled`: set to `true` to enable task that updates a security group with current ring members.
-* `com.brighttag.agathon.security.group_name_prefix`: prefix for Agathon/Cassandra security group.
-Required for
-   Security Group Management.
-If using production AWS account, **must use non-production value for testing**.
-* `com.brighttag.agathon.security.group_update_frequency_seconds`: frequency at which security group updates are applied.
-* `com.brighttag.agathon.cassandra.gossip_port`: Cassandra gossip port, used to create ingress rules for security group updates.
+(Zerg is BrightTag's internal ops center.
+Zerg is not yet open-sourced... but hopefully it will be someday. :)

 ## Usage